BigDataIA-Fall2024-TeamA1/Assignment3/README.md

 **Shraddha Bhandarkar**:

-1. Integrated Azure Form Recognizer for extracting structured data from documents. *(3 days)*
-2. Implemented PyMuPDF for local PDF processing as an alternative to cloud services. *(8 hours)*
-3. Enhanced the Streamlit interface for smoother user experience and better data representation. *(10 hours)*
-4. Implemented incremental indexing using multi-modal RAG to index research notes incrementally for each document. *(1.5 days)*
-   - Maintained separate indexes for each document or implemented a hybrid search that filters based on document IDs.
-5. Improved search functionality to enhance user interaction. *(2 days)*
+1. Improved search functionality to enhance user interaction.
+(2 days)

-   - Displayed saved research notes when revisiting a document.
+2. Displayed saved research notes when revisiting a document.

-   - Enabled search within research notes specific to a document or across the entire document.
+3. Enabled search within research notes specific to a document or across the entire document.

-   - Differentiated between searching through the document's full text and the research notes index.
+4. Differentiated between searching through the document's full text and the research notes index.

-   - Allowed derived research notes to be added to the original research note index for continuous learning.
+5. Allowed derived research notes to be added to the original research note index for continuous learning.

-6. Data ingestion and management for CFA publications. *(2.5 days)*
+6. Managed data ingestion for CFA publications.
+(2.5 days)
-   - **Scraped Data**: Extracted data from CFA Institute Research Foundation Publications, retrieving details like title, image, brief summary, and PDF file from each publication.
-   - **Stored Data**: Uploaded the retrieved images and PDF files to S3.
-   - **Database Setup**: Created a table in Snowflake with columns for title, brief summary, image link (S3), and PDF link (S3).
-Loaded the collected data into this table.

 **Kefan Zhang**: